General Description of Chinese Poker

 Chinese Poker Gameplay

-There is no pot in Chinese poker.
+There is no common bank in Chinese poker.

 One point is usually credited for each victory, but there are different systems.
 To avoid misunderstandings, players usually write scores.

-There are variations of the rules according to which a player who beats all hands of the opponents receives bonus points.
+There are variations of the rules according to which a player who beats all the hands of the opponents receives bonus points.
 Bonus points are frequently added for the highest-ranking hands, three identical hands (three straights or flushes), six pairs, thirteen different cards, etc.

 If you play for money, each point equals a certain predetermined amount.